2006 Royal Air Force Nimrod crash: Nimrod Review

 The Terms of Reference for the Nimrod Review were set out by the Secretary of State for Defence, Des Browne, on 13 December 2007.

 It emerged in May 2009 that a RAF commander destroyed a number of official documents after the loss of Nimrod XV230.
 The Times newspaper, 31 May 2009, reported that all documents relating to the aircraft were immediately impounded but Sqn Ldr Guy Bazalgette, commander of the Nimrod detachment in the Gulf, managed to retrieve one file.
 Bazalgette subsequently destroyed the document but later told the coroners inquest that none of the shredded documents were relevant to the loss of XV230.
 However, Bazalgette admitted: "They should not have been shredded and it was my fault that they were."

 Also in May 2009, Charles Haddon-Cave, QC, leading the Nimrod Review issued a number of Salmon letters to organisations and senior RAF officers warning them they were likely to be criticised in its formal report.
 The so-called Salmon letters give those who are likely to be criticised by the inquiry the opportunity to respond to the criticism before the report's publication.
 The MoD and the Nimrod inquiry team declined to say which senior RAF officers received letters.

-On 28 October, Haddon-Cave presented his report, summarised by the statement:
+On 28 October 2009, Haddon-Cave presented his report, summarised in several short statements, like: